MannuVilasara/qswitch/README.md

 `qswitch` allows you to switch between different QuickShell configurations (flavours) seamlessly.
 It manages the QS process, updates Hyprland keybinds, and sources flavour-specific keybind files.

-**Important:** This tool is designed to work with QuickShell configurations.
-Ensure your shells are installed at `/etc/xdg/quickshell` or `~/.config/quickshell`.
+It is designed to be flexible and work with any QuickShell configuration installed in standard locations.
+**Important:** Ensure your shells are installed at `/etc/xdg/quickshell` or `~/.config/quickshell`.

 ## Installation